 c.
 SUSPENSION.
 An individual or group will be dismissed from the University for an assigned time period, and under the conditions deemed necessary by the conduct review process.
-A student suspended from the University may not enter campus grounds for any reason during the period of her/his suspension without the express written permission from the Office of the Dean of Student Life.
+A student suspended from the University may not enter campus grounds for any reason during the period of her/his suspension without the express written permission from the Office of the Dean of Students.
 A student suspended from the University before an academic semester ends will not receive a refund of any monies paid and is not relieved of any financial obligations to the University, including tuition, fees, and room and board.
 No academic credit earned during the period of suspension at any other institution may be transferred to SMU.
 A conduct suspension and its effective dates are recorded on a student’s academic transcript.
 The notation remains for the time the student is enrolled in the University and is removed three (3) years after graduation.
 If the student leaves the University before graduation, the notation is removed three (3) years after the anticipated date of graduation from the University.

 d.
 EXPULSION.
 An individual or group will be separated from the University on a permanent basis.
 An individual’s expulsion will be permanently recorded on his/her academic transcript.
 Before this sanction is enforced, the President of the University will review it.
-A student expelled from the University may not enter campus grounds for any reason without the express written permission from the Office of the Dean of Student Life.
+A student expelled from the University may not enter campus grounds for any reason without the express written permission from the Office of the Dean of Students.
 A student expelled from the University will not receive a refund of any monies paid and is not relieved of any financial obligations to the University, including tuition, fees, and room and board.

 3. Additional sanctions that may be imposed in addition to sanctions imposed in Sections 1 and 2 above, include, but are not limited to: